 Yes, Nolan Ryan pitched seven no-hitters during his Hall of Fame career, but they all came after he was traded by the Mets.
-And Tom Seaver finally got his sole no-hitter as a Cincinnati Red during his first season away from the Mets.
-In fact, seven former Mets pitched no-hitters after leaving New York.
+And Tom Seaver finally got his sole no-hitter as a Cincinnati Reds hurler during his first season away from the Mets.
+In fact, over the long drought, seven former Mets pitched no-hitters after leaving New York.
 Mike Scott (Houston Astros), Dwight Gooden (New York Yankees) David Cone (Yankees), Hideo Nomo (Boston Red Sox) and Philip Humber (Chicago White Sox) round out the list.

 Were there also Mets pitchers who threw no-hitters prior to joining the Mets?

 Yep.
-Don Cardwell (Chicago Cubs), Warren Spahn (Milwaukee Braves), Dean Chance (Minnesota Twins), Dock Ellis (Pittsburgh Pirates, while tripping on acid), John Candelaria (Pittsburgh Pirates), Bret Saberhagen (Kansas City Royals), Al Leiter (Florida Marlins), Scott Erickson (Minnesota Twins), Kenny Rogers (Texas Rangers) and Hideo Nomo (Los Angeles Dodgers) all did it.
+Don Cardwell (Chicago Cubs), Warren Spahn (Milwaukee Braves), Dean Chance (Minnesota Twins), Dock Ellis (Pittsburgh Pirates, while tripping on acid), John Candelaria (Pittsburgh Pirates), Bret Saberhagen (Kansas City Royals), Al Leiter (Florida Marlins), Scott Erickson (Minnesota Twins), Kenny Rogers (Texas Rangers) and Hideo Nomo (Los Angeles Dodgers) all did it during the drought.
 Note that Nomo is the only pitcher to hurl no-nos before and after his stint with the Mets.

 There must be pitchers that have no-hit the Mets, right?